springernature/halfpipe-ml-deploy/README.md

 `APP_VERSION` is optional.
 By default it is set to the current git revision.
 So apps should reach them like this: `http://{MARKLOGIC_HOST}:7655/{APP_NAME}/{GIT_REVISION}/some/endpoint.xqy`

+It is possible to deploy to more than one `MARKLOGIC_HOST` by providing a comma separated list of hostnames.

 ## Halfpipe examples